Ratification of the ICESCR

 - The Committee's General Comments

-- Analysis of CESCR recommendations and the legality of corporal punishment in each state party
+- Compilations of all CESCR recommendations on corporal punishment and analyses of CESCR recommendations and the legality of corporal punishment in each state party are available on request from firstname.lastname@example.org

 - For information on using communications and inquires procedures to pursue prohibition of corporal punishment of children, email email@example.com